Chronic Obstructive Pulmonary Disease and Asbestos

 Doctors have several options regarding which medicines to prescribe to patients with COPD.
 These options include:

-- Bronchodilators, which are medications distributed by inhalers.
-These medications relax the muscles around the breathing tubes and allow a patient to breathe easier.
-They come in either short-acting or long-acting types and include such drugs as ipratropium, salmeterol, formoterol, or albuterol.
+- Bronchodilators are medications distributed by inhalers.
+These medications relax the muscles around the tubes and allow a patient to breathe more easily.
+They come in either short-acting or long-acting types and include ipratropium, salmeterol, formoterol, or albuterol.

 - Steroids delivered by inhalers are sometimes prescribed to reduce inflammation in the lung tissue.

-- Combined therapy which mixes two or more of the above medications.
+- Combined therapy mixes two or more of the above medications.

 In extreme cases of COPD, or if a patient is suffering from a flare-up, a doctor may order other types of treatment, including: